Jerry-Tse/TimeSeries_AirQualityIndex/README.md

 * Measures in GT contain unit, while PT has no unit recorded.
 * GT includes CO, NOx, NO2, Bezene and NHMC(Non Metanic Hydrocarbons).
 * PT includes CO, NOx, NO2, O3 and NHMC.
-* All the missing value is replaced with -200.
+* All the missing value were replaced with -200.

 ## Define Air Quality Index
 Generally, most Air Quality Indexes are describing how the air pollutant affect our health.
 Since race and ethnicity might also lead to difference resistence toward the pollutant, I narrowed down my search for reference in consider of their time and place.